Sjeiti/ronvalstarnl/src/data/markdown/page_cv.md

 ## profile

-I'm a passionate front-end developer with more than twenty years of experience in developing digital media.

-My formal background is graphic- and interaction design and I strive toward consistency and cleanliness in both code and design.
-I have a strong affinity for Test-Driven Development and accessibility (WCAG).

-I can read and write several backend languages and I'm not afraid to learn something new.
+Passionate front-end developer with over twenty years of experience in digital media development.
+Background in graphic and interaction design, with a focus on consistency and cleanliness in code and design.
+Strong advocate for Test-Driven Development and accessibility (WCAG).
+Proficient in multiple backend languages.
+Always learning.

 </div>
 </div>